Gulag: Background

-Formation and expansion under Stalin
+Formation and expansion during Stalin's rule

-The Gulag was an administration body that watched over the camps; eventually its name would be used for these camps retrospectively.
-After Lenin's death in 1924, Stalin was able to take control of the government, and began to form the gulag system.
+The Gulag was an administrative body that watched over the camps; eventually, its name would retrospectively be used as a name for these camps.
+After Lenin's death in 1924, Stalin was able to take control of the government, and he began to form the gulag system.
 On June 27, 1929, the Politburo created a system of self-supporting camps that would eventually replace the existing prisons around the country.
-These prisons were meant to receive inmates that received a prison sentence that exceeded three years.
-Prisoners that had a shorter prison sentence than three years were to remain in the prison system that was still under the purview of the NKVD.
+Prisoners who received a prison sentence which exceeded three years were required to remain in these prisons.
+Prisoners who received a prison sentence which was shorter than three years were required to remain in the prison system that was still under the purview of the NKVD.

 The purpose of these new camps was to colonise the remote and inhospitable environments throughout the Soviet Union.
-These changes took place around the same time that Stalin started to institute collectivisation and rapid industrial development.
-Collectivisation resulted in a large scale purge of peasants and so-called Kulaks.
-The Kulaks were supposedly wealthy (comparatively to other Soviet peasants) and were considered to be capitalists by the state, and by extension enemies of socialism.
-The term would also become associated with anyone who opposed or even seemed unsatisfied with the Soviet government.

-By late 1929 Stalin began a program known as dekulakization.
-Stalin demanded that the kulak class be completely wiped out, resulting in the imprisonment and execution of Soviet peasants.
-In a mere four months, 60,000 people were sent to the camps and another 154,000 exiled.
-This was only the beginning of the dekulakisation process, however.
-In 1931 alone 1,803,392 people were exiled.
+These changes took place around the time when Stalin started to institute collectivization and rapid industrial development.
+Collectivisation resulted in a large-scale purge of peasants and so-called kulaks.
+In contrast to other Soviet peasants, the kulaks were supposedly wealthy, and as a result, the state classified them as capitalists, and by extension it also classified them as enemies of socialism.
+The term would also become associated with anyone who opposed or even seemed disssatisfied with the Soviet government.
+By late 1929, Stalin launched a program which was known as dekulakization.
+Stalin demanded the complete elimination of the kulak class, resulting in the imprisonment and execution of Soviet peasants.
+In just four months, 60,000 people were sent to the camps and 154,000 other people were exiled.
+However, this was only the beginning of the dekulakisation process.
+In 1931 alone, 1,803,392 people were exiled.